ethereum/mist/README.md

 ### Run Mist

-Switch the `global.mode` to `mist` in the `main.js`.
+Switch the `global.mode` to `"mist"` in the `main.js`.

-For development we start the interface with a Meteor server for autoreload.
-In a separate window, start Meteor:
+For development we start the interface with a Meteor server for autoreload etc. Start the interface in a separate terminal window:

-    $ cd interface/main && meteor
+    $ cd interface && meteor

 In the original window you can then start Mist with: